epinowcast/baselinenowcast-paper/README.md

 ### Nowcasted quantiles produced outside this code-base

-The original and revised implementations of the KIT simple nowcast quantiles on the latest German COVID-19 hospitalization data are available at \<https:://github.com/kaitejohnson/hospitalization-nowcast-hub/data-processed_retrospective>.
+The original and revised implementations of the KIT simple nowcast quantiles on the latest German COVID-19 hospitalization data are available at [`data-processed_retrospective`](https:://github.com/kaitejohnson/hospitalization-nowcast-hub/data-processed_retrospective).
-The nowcasted quantiles for norovirus for the GAM, epinowcast, naive baseline, and baselinenowcast specifications are available at  \<https:://github.com/jonathonmellor/norovirus-nowcast-baselinenowcast/outputs/data/original>.
+The nowcasted quantiles for norovirus for the GAM, epinowcast, naive baseline, and baselinenowcast specifications are available at [`data/original`](https:://github.com/jonathonmellor/norovirus-nowcast-baselinenowcast/outputs/data/original), with the quantiles fit to the synethic data available at [`data/synthetic`](https:://github.com/jonathonmellor/norovirus-nowcast-baselinenowcast/outputs/data/synthetic)